Uchechukwuchigoze/IT-Support-Portfolio-/Projects/Group-Policy-Administration/README.md

 ## Project Overview

 This project demonstrates the implementation and management of Group Policy Objects (GPOs) within an Active Directory environment.
-The objective was to centrally manage user settings, enforce security restrictions, deploy network resources, and validate policy application across domain-joined workstations.
+The objective was to centrally manage user settings, enforce security restrictions, deploy network resources, and validate policy application across domain joined workstations.

 ### Environment